RoAF 90th Airlift Base: History

+The C-130s of the 90th Airlift Base participated in the 2021 Kabul airlift, evacuating Romanian and Bulgarian citizens from Afghanistan.

 2007 IAR-330 SOCAT crash

 Three crewmen were killed on 7 November 2007, including Comandor Nicolae Bucur (one of the most experienced RoAF pilots, with over 2,700 flying hours), when an IAR-330 Puma SOCAT helicopter belonging to the 90th Airlift Base crashed in Ungheni, near Pitești, Argeș County.
 The aircraft was performing a night training mission when it disappeared from radar.
 Immediately after the crash, the 90th air base detached two helicopters for a search and rescue mission.

 2023 NATO AWACS deployment

 It was announced on 12 January 2023 that three NATO AWACS planes were to be deployed from NATO Air Base Geilenkirchen.
 The planes are to conduct missions for several weeks, monitoring Russian military activity in response to the 2022 Russian invasion of Ukraine.

 The first Boeing E-3 Sentry airplanes arrived at the base on 17 January.

 Air base equipment

-In 2022, the RoAF 90th air base equipment consisted of:
+In 2025, the RoAF 90th air base equipment consisted of: